Mac Jones Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 Season Stats

-- He also has 59 rushing yards on 19 carries, averaging 5.9 yards per game.
+- He has tacked on 59 rushing yards on 19 carries, averaging 5.9 yards per game.

-- The Patriots have thrown the football in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Patriots, who rank sixth in the NFL in points scored, have attempted a pass 54.3% of the time while opting for the ground attack 45.7% of the time.

-- Jones has attempted 47 of his 323 passes in the red zone, accounting for 45.6% of his team's red zone plays.
+- Jones accounts for 45.6% of his team's red zone plays, with 47 of his 323 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Falcons.